 After the decline of the empire, in the 14th century, Mongolia was ruled by the Manchu dynasty of Qing.
 Ironically, the Manchu never had to conquer Mongolia, as the Mongols themselves invited the Manchu to protect them from attacks initiated by western clans.
 The violent and repressive regime of the Manchu lasted until 1911, when Mongolia proclaimed its independence, taking advantage of the weakening power of the Qing Emperor.
 Upon the declaration of independence, a Mongolian government was established, under the leadership of the Bogd Khan (The God King), and by 1915 the Kyahta Treaty was signed between Russia, China and Mongolia granting Mongolia limited autonomy.

 By 1919 Mongolia was again under the rule of a Chinese warlord.
 At that time the communist revolution was taking Russia by storm.
 At the invitation of the Mongolian government in 1921, White Russian soldiers, running from the Communist Reds, defeated the Chinese conquerors, and took control of Mongolia while retaining the Bogd Khan as a puppet ruler.
 The Mongolians found the White Russians under the leadership of Baron Ungern von Sternburg (The Mad Baron) as brutal as the Chinese, and groups of Mongolian nationalists approached the advancing Bolshevik forces to help them expel the White Russians.
-On November 26, 1924, Mongolia became the second communist country.
+On November 26, 1924, Mongolia became the second communist country (by driedger).
 This period of history is a complex one, with the Mad Baron alternately viewed as a crazed, power hungry individual or as a Mongolian nationalist, while the Bogd Khan was seen as either a spiritual leader or a drunken eccentric isolated in his palace.

 For the next 70 years Mongolia was a satellite country to the Soviet Union.
 The Mongolian government was a actually puppet government controlled by the communist party, executing orders issued by the Kremlin.
 Between 1930 and 1940 at least one third of the male population of Mongolia was slaughtered by order of the communist party in far-away Moscow.
 Religious figures, intellectuals, and anyone who might be a threat to the communist party was killed or exiled to Siberia.
 Lams from entire monasteries were shot and piled into mass graves, monasteries destroyed, and much of Mongolia’s cultural heritage was looted or obliterated.
 Images of Chinggis Khan were prohibited.
 The horse tail banner of his reign, which protected and embodied the spirit of the Mongolian people and which had been protected and preserved for generations, was taken away, never to be found again.